 In 2012, and again in 2018, Saint Leo the Great School was named a National Blue Ribbon school by the United States Department of Education, recognizing us as an Exemplary High Performing School of Academic Excellence, placing us in the top ten percent on national assessments, among other criteria.

-In 2016, we proudly added a character education program called the “Positivity Project,” which enables students to recognize character strengths within themselves and in others, thus internalizing the belief that “other people.”
+In 2016, we proudly added a character education program called the “Positivity Project,” which enables students to recognize character strengths within themselves and in others, thus internalizing the belief that “other people matter.”

 In 2018, “Classrooms of Tomorrow” were constructed to accommodate our STEAM program.
 This is an educational approach to learning that uses Science, Technology, Engineering, the Arts and Mathematics as access points for guiding student inquiry, dialogue and critical thinking.
 Personnel increased, challenging programs were added, and our curriculum expanded beyond the traditional core disciplines to include 21 st century subjects.
 We are at the forefront of new and innovative educational practices, which are vital to our students’ ability to thrive in the present and in the rapidly approaching future.